MahmudHasanCSE/Django-Debug-Toolbar-Setup/README.md

 This repository will help you implement Django Debug Toolbar in your web application.

 ## What is Django Debug Toolbar?
-The Django Debug Toolbar is a configurable set of panels that display various debug information about the current request/response and when clicked, display more details about the panel's content.
+The Django Debug Toolbar is a configurable set of panels that display various debug information about the current request/response and when clicked, display more details about the panel’s content.

 ## How to install and implement Django Debug Toolbar?
-For the installation of the Django Debug Toolbar you need to have a django project where you can use pip in a Virtual Environment or without them.
-If you don't want to use pip, you can get the code of this component from here (https://github.com/jazzband/django-debug-toolbar) and put it in your django project path; but the pip installation is more easy and I will focus on that.
+For the installation of the Django Debug Toolbar, you need to have a Django project where you can use pip in a Virtual Environment or without them.
+If you don’t want to use pip, you can get the code of this component from here (https://github.com/jazzband/django-debug-toolbar) and put it in your Django project path; but the pip installation is easier and I will focus on that.

 For installation I recommend using the virtual env and executing this command:
 ```sh
 $ pip install django-debug-toolbar
 ```
-The configuration of this component is simple, you just need to change your project's urls.py and settings.py to use the toolbar.
+The configuration of this component is simple, you just need to change your project’s urls.py and settings.py to use the toolbar.

-In your project's urls.py, enter this code:
+In your project’s urls.py, enter this code:
 ```sh
 from django.conf import settings
 from django.urls import include, path  # For django versions from 2.0 and up